Siroccomeister/swiyuvault/docs/ref_swiyu_installs.md

 !!! note "You cannot adapt/recompile swiyu code"

     The code is transparently shared.
 Everyone can look into the structure, the components.
-But you cannot modify it and if you do, recompile it.
+But you're not meant to modify it and if you do, you can't recompile it.
 If you're not in the private/secure swiyu development area (with access to specific proxy and servers) - it will not work.
+I wanted to adapt the CORS/proxy behaviour of the API responses and could not (which is good in fact).

 Docker is dead-easy.
 Works out of the box and provides simple orchestration for multi-container applications using two key commands.